 People who have the benefit of pre-charge legal counsel can significantly reduce the chance of being charged with a crime, and significantly improve the outcome that would otherwise occur.

 Grand Jury Witness Attorney

 Most people are aware of what juries do in criminal jury trials, decide the facts and apply the law consistent with their moral code, based upon what is presented to them and their sense of right and wrong.
 That kind of jury is also called a Petite Jury.
-A Grand Jury in modern times has become a tool of a prosecutor, to subpoenae witnesses and evidence, and to request an Indictment charging a crime.
+Originally intended to limit government power, a Grand Jury in modern times has become a tool of the prosecutor, to subpoenae witnesses and evidence, and to request an Indictment charging a crime.
 Often, a person summoned to a Grand Jury investigation to testify as witness is later indicted or charged with a crime as a result of their own Grand Jury Testimony.
 That person may or may not have been assured that they were “not a target,” beforehand.

 Do you have rights as a Grand Jury witness?
 Yes.
 It is important to seek help and counsel form a good criminal defense attorney as soon as possible, before testifying, in order to protect your rights.